ELoTrash/Proxmox-Guides/Odroid Guides/Odroid H3+/PlexOnOdroid.md

 NOTE: This setting requires a Plex pass.
 7. Select the `Intel JasperLake [UHD Graphics]` from the drop down and save changes.\
 ![alt text](/Images/Odroid-H3+/Plex/save%20changes.png)
+8. You should now have a working Plex server utilizing the IGPU.